Outreach Toolkit: College Readiness Checklist

 10) Draft college essays.
 Have at least one person review the draft.

 11) Complete and send off applications.
-Start early in the process and submit before the deadline.
-Apply by the fall of your senior year at the latest.
+Apply by the fall of your senior year, if possible, but be sure to check the college/university websites for key deadlines.

 12) Avoid the summer melt.
 Stay on top of important information colleges may request, such as forms related to on-campus housing, immunizations, financial aid and new student orientations.